kevinpruvost/VulkanTraining/README.md

 Each descriptor needs a buffer.

 If a descriptor set data changes each draw call, a **Dynamic Uniform Buffer** would be more appropriate.
-If a descriptor set data changes each frame, a **Push Constant** may be better.
+If a descriptor set data changes each frame, a **Push Constant** may be better, **Push Constants** are also a lot easier to implement.

-## Push Constants

-Faster than a **Dynamic Uniform Buffer** in cases where the model data is pretty light.
-If it becomes bigger and in large amounts, **Dynamic Uniform Buffer** are better.

-Just, useful to know that this method exists, also a lot easier to implement.